When Do Property Tax Grievances Have to Be Filed in Nassau and Suffolk?

 Typical Suffolk County Pattern

-- Tentative assessment rolls are published in the spring
+- Tentative assessment rolls are generally published in the spring

-- Property owners have time to review assessed values
+- Property owners then review assessed values and submit complaints through the local process

-Suffolk’s later schedule gives homeowners additional time to prepare, but the filing deadline is still firm.
+That later schedule often gives Suffolk homeowners more time to prepare, but the filing deadline is still firm once it is set for the local roll.

 Important Suffolk Consideration